-- 43. In the event of a snap election: - a) all affected electorates are considered open for nominations where a candidate has not already been preselected for a future election, except where the Victorian Campaign Committee determines otherwise (for example if a particular preselection is about to be concluded anyway); - b) the Victorian Campaign Committee: - i. may exercise all the powers of State Council in relation to Chapter 5 of the Constitution; - ii. will issue a call for nominations for all affected electorates for which a candidate has not already been preselected for a future election; - iii. will assist branches and other campaigning bodies with conducting preselections in the most timely manner possible but will in any regards have the ability to appoint by selection panel a candidate to represent the AGV to any electorate which remains unfilled 4 days before the deadline for submitting candidate names to the relevant Electoral Commission.
+- In the event of a snap election: 44. - a) all affected electorates are considered open for nominations where a candidate has not already been preselected for a future election, except where the Victorian Campaign Committee determines otherwise (for example if a particular preselection is about to be concluded anyway); - b) the Victorian Campaign Committee: - may exercise all the powers of State Council in relation to Chapter 5 of the Constitution; i.